crate/services-docs/docs/tutorials/cluster-deployment/stripe.rst

 First, after naming your cluster, select a `region`_ where your cluster should be deployed.
 Currently, we offer AWS and Azure regions.
-If there is a region that you would like to see but we don't currently offer, you can let us know by clicking the "Request new region" button and filling out the form.
+If there is a region that you would like to see but we don't currently offer, you can let us know by selecting the "Request new region" button and filling out the form.

 .. image:: ../../_assets/img/deployment-region-request.png
    :alt: CrateDB Cloud Console Deployment New Region Request

-If you are deploying an :ref:`Edge <edge>` cluster, you can choose your custom region by clicking the "Add a custom edge region" link.
+If you are deploying an :ref:`Edge <edge>` cluster, you can choose your custom region by selecting the "Add a custom edge region" link.

 Compute
 -------